 The vast majority of western dry forests are at risk of large, high-intensity fire because of the effects of poor forest management over the past century.
 The primary factors that lead to current forest conditions include logging large trees, fire suppression, and livestock grazing.
 Since the beginning of the 20th century, all three of these factors have been present in western forests, and they continue to play a role today.

+Decades of data show intense logging has contributed to the problem.
 Logging operations have historically removed the largest and most fire-resistant trees.
 The young trees that replace cut trees are highly susceptible to fire and serve as fire ladders, allowing the fire to reach up into the canopy of the forest.
 Because fire-suppression efforts have been intensive and have effectively removed fire as a thinning agent from most forests, many small trees that would have been killed by fire have been allowed to survive.
 Besides being prone to fire, these small trees are present at such high densities that their growth is slowed by intense competition.

 The relatively frequent, low-intensity surface fires that historically burned in many forests were carried primarily by ground vegetation such as grasses.
 But livestock grazing on our public lands has severely reduced the amount of grasses, and fires are now able to burn only when there is a significant buildup of woody debris, often leading to severe fires.
 By shading the ground, grasses would suppress the growth of tree seedlings at the youngest stages.
 With grasses reduced or cropped short by livestock, tree seedlings are much more likely to survive, growing at high density and encroaching on meadows and grasslands.